Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Results and Discussion

-In Table.~\ref{Tab:6.4} we summarize our LO predictions of the renormalized (asymptotic) radii and the $n-D^0-n$ opening angle, corresponding to three distinct ground state binding energies, namely, $B_3^{(0)}=1.92, 2.82$, and $3.82$~MeV.
-As expected, we find the three-body system to shrink in size with increasing binding energy.
-Particularly, in the case of $B_3^{(0)}=1.92$ MeV, we already observe $r_{nn}^{(\infty)}$, $r_{n-nD}^{(\infty)}$, and $r_n^{(\infty)}$ to supersede $r_D^{(\infty)}$ by $\gtrsim 200\%$, and this difference increases progressively further as $B^{(0)}_3\to 1.82$ ($B^{(0)}_T\to 0$).
-This evidently indicates the onset that the ground state steadily emerges into a halo-bound universal structure as it is driven close the $D^0n+n$ dimer-particle break-up threshold.
-Figure.~\ref{fig:ReffVSB3_plots} illustrates this feature showing the variation of the effective geometrical radius $r_{eff}^{(\infty)}$ with $B_3^{(0)}$.
-The smooth curve shown in the plot is a fit to the data points using a polynomial of the form:
+{In Table.~\ref{Tab:6.5} we summarize our LO predictions of the renormalized (asymptotic) rms distances and the $n-D^0-n$ opening angle corresponding to a plausible $D^0nn$ Efimov ground state with input separation energies, $S_n^{(0)}=0.1,\, 1.0$ and $2.0$~MeV, for the three model scenarios, namely the idealized ZCL, extended ZCL, and realistic one.
+As expected, we find the three-body system to shrink in size with increasing binding energy in each case.
+In particular, for both ZCL scenarios with $S^{(0)}_n=0.1$~MeV, we already observed that $r_{nn}^{(\infty)}$, $r_{n-nD}^{(\infty)}$ and $r_n^{(\infty)}$ supersede $r_D^{(\infty)}$ by about $\gtrsim 300\%$, and these differences increase progressively as the threshold approaches, i.e., $S^{(0)}_n\to 0$~MeV ($B^{(0)}_3\to 1.82$~MeV).
+This suggests the emergence of the Efimov ground state into a universal halo-bound structure when driven close to the $n+(D^0n)$ particle-dimer break-up threshold in the ZCL scenarios.
+Notably, a comparison between the numerical results of the extended and idealized ZCL models indicates that range effects lead only to a slight reduction ($\lesssim 1\%$) in the asymptotic rms distances, as well as in the $n\text{–}D^0\text{–}n$ opening angle.

+Figure.~\ref{fig:ReffVSB3_plots} illustrates the same feature, showing the variation of the effective geometrical radius $r_{\rm eff}^{(\infty)}$ as a function of the input neutron separation energy $S^{(0)}_n$ for the Efimov ground state.
+The smooth curves shown in the plot are fits to the central data points in Table.~\ref{Tab:6.5} using the functional form: